dmedri/roaster/docs/GettingStarted.md

 $ ./roaster --help
 ```

-The default environment is by default "stable" and you don't need any
+The default environment is "stable" and you don't need any
 other action before the build.
-Other available options are:
+Available options are:

 ```bash
 $ ./roaster --set-branch